unumux/willow/README.md

 ### Recommended SCSS Directory Structure For Your Project

-In your project we recommend you setup your styling using the following directory pattern.
+We recommend you setup your project's styling using the following directory pattern.

 [Project Structure Example](https://github.com/unumux/standard-project-structure)